Best Typeform Alternatives in 2026: Free and Unlimited

 Builder and respondent experience

-• Google Forms — Simple linear builder; respondent gets a familiar, no-frills form.
+• Google Forms: linear builder; respondent gets a familiar, no-frills form.
 Best for internal or low-stakes forms.

-• JotForm — Full-featured editor with many widgets; respondent experience is flexible but can feel heavy.
+• JotForm: full-featured editor with many widgets; respondent experience stays flexible but can feel heavy.
 Best when you need payments or deep integrations.

 Who should choose what